Buddy (Hinton novel): Plot

 Buddy soon has a parents' consultation evening at his school with Mr. Normington.
-His dad arrives in his 'teddy boy' outfit, and this makes Buddy feel embarrassed.
-Later that day, his dad leaves for work again leaving Buddy in the house alone.
+His father arrives in his 'teddy boy' outfit, and this makes Buddy feel embarrassed.
+Later that day, his father leaves for work again leaving Buddy in the house alone.
 That night, Buddy looks out the window, and for a moment he thinks he sees the Beast standing outside of his house.
-He later hears the door bell ring and to his surprise, it is his mum, returned home.
+He later hears the door bell ring and to his surprise, it is his mother.
 She takes Buddy to a snack bar at the bus station and gives him the address to the flat she is currently sharing with a friend from her work and tells him that he can visit her anytime that he wants.

-Buddy's dad soon gets his motorbike back, a Harley-Davidson which was confiscated before he got his job.
+Buddy's father soon gets his motorbike back, a Harley-Davidson which was confiscated before he got his job.
 In a good mood, he takes Buddy for a ride on the motorbike.
-They stop and take a break and he plays a few rounds against buddy on a pinball machine.
-Buddy's dad then goes to work.
-Later on that night, Buddy wakes to find his dad in the bathroom with his hands covered in blood.
-Buddy's dad claims he fell off his bike, however, Buddy does not believe him.
-Buddy finds a briefcase behind a door in his house containing jewellery and believes that his dad has stolen it.
-The next day, Buddy talks to his dad to come forward about the theft and stolen jewellery.
+They stop and take a break and he plays a few rounds against Buddy on a pinball machine.
+Buddy's father then goes to work.
+Later on that night, Buddy wakes to find his father in the bathroom with his hands covered in blood.
+He claims he fell off his bike, however, Buddy does not believe him.
+Buddy finds a briefcase behind a door in his house containing jewellery and believes that his father has stolen it.
+The next day, Buddy talks to his him to come forward about the theft and stolen jewellery.
 His dad admits that he still continues with his robbery, and this makes Buddy very upset and he starts to cry.
-Buddy pleads with his dad that he stop stealing and his dad tells that him he will try.
-Buddy's dad asks him to call a man about the jewellery who was called Mr. King.
-Mr. King arrives at Buddy's house to discuss privately with his dad.
-Buddy overhears his dad telling Mr. King that he does not want anything to do with the thefts anymore, however, Mr. King ignores this and tells him that he will give him until Friday for his hands to get better before they meet next at 56 Croxley Street.
+Buddy pleads with his him that he stop stealing and his dad tells that him he will try.
+Buddy's dad asks him to call a man called Mr. King about the jewellery.
+Mr. King arrives at Buddy's house to discuss privately with his father.
+Buddy overhears his father telling Mr. King that he does not want anything to do with the thefts anymore, however, Mr. King ignores this and tells him that he will give him until Friday for his hands to get better before they meet next at 56 Croxley Street.
 Buddy decides that enough is enough and begins to form a plan to get Mr. King arrested.
-The plan involves keeping his dad away from 56 Croxley Street long enough for Mr. King to enter the house.
-Buddy ensures his dad is nowhere near the house at the time by convincing his mum to visit his dad.
-He knows this will keep his dad occupied for the time being.
-Buddy then has his friend Charmian telephone the police and tell them that someone is breaking into 56 Croxley street.
+The plan involves keeping his father away from 56 Croxley Street long enough for Mr. King to enter the house.
+Buddy ensures his father is nowhere near the house at the time by convincing his mother to visit his him.
+He knows this will keep his father occupied for the time being.
+Buddy then has his friend Charmian to get Mrs. Solomon to telephone the police and tell them that someone has broken into 56 Croxley street.
 They hope this will help to get Mr. King arrested.